Lnve/HYDRA/README.md

 # How to install
 To run the pipeline, create a snakemake 7 environment: ```mamba create -n snakemake7 snakemake=7.22 python=3.11``` (Make sure, mamba is installed)\
 Activate it using ```mamba activate snakemake7```\
-All packages for the Isoform identification, PASA and Transdecoder will be installed automatically.\
-For Sqanti, follow the official [installation instructions](https://github.com/ConesaLab/SQANTI3/wiki/Dependencies-and-installation).

 Download the tarball.
 In this case, only unpack it and run the pipeline through this command: ```snakemake -j N --use-conda``` (MAKE TARBALL MAIN INSTALLATION, ADD COMMAND TO UNZIP ```tar -xzvf TARBALL```) update tarball with pandas